joshualukecaine/hevy/README.md

 python src/create_routine.py --input examples/routines/simple_workout.json
 ```

 Each day in the input file will be created as a separate routine in Hevy.
+All routines are automatically organized in a folder in the Hevy app.

 Options:

 -   `--input PATH`: Path to the input JSON file (default: examples/routines/runner_program.json)
 -   `--title TITLE`: Base title for the routines (default: "")
 -   `--notes NOTES`: Notes to add to the routines (default: "Created via API")
+-   `--folder NAME`: Custom folder name (defaults to program_name from the JSON file or a timestamp)

 ## Routine JSON Format